Awesome Ways to Make the World Better

 — Corrine Barraclough (@TweetCorrineB) January 27, 2016

 If you argue with this then I’ll just have to laugh at you.
+Let’s make the world better and laugh at ourselves.

 — UNICEF (@UNICEF) January 26, 2016

 I think we should thanking all the volunteers EVERYWHERE, EVERYDAY.
 Could you imagine the dark and dangerous place the world would be without volunteers.
 They are such beautiful people.
 Again, if you argue with this, I will have to laugh at you.
+Let’s make the world better and be thankful!

 — Nat Geo Books (@NatGeoBooks) January 26, 2016